-Customerwise specialises in Mystery Shopping, including report based / in-person, Video Recorded, Audio Recorded (in-person), and Telephone Mystery Shopping, and Online Mystery Shopping (including Video Chat), as well as more bespoke methods for gaining customer feedback and competitor intelligence (both B2C and B2B).
+Customerwise specialises in Mystery Shopping, including report based / in-person, Video Recorded, Audio Recorded (in-person), Telephone Mystery Shopping, and Online Mystery Shopping (including Video Chat), as well as more bespoke methods for gaining customer feedback and competitor intelligence (both B2C and B2B).

 Mystery Shopping is a versatile, powerful management tool, that can help a very wide variety of organisations of all sizes to greatly improve their performance, including those in B2C and B2B settings.

 Examples are many and varied and include:

 - Retail & B2C businesses

 - Property sales and lettings,

 As a general rule, wherever there are customers or clients, there is a good chance that Mystery Shopping can help to improve their experiences, along with business performance.

 The long-term success of almost any venture relies on customers or clients being satisfied (preferably more than satisfied) at the end of a transaction and, of course, inclined to buy in the first place.